strallia/inventory-app/README.md

 ## Purpose

-To pratice creating an Express application with a PostgreSQL database and CRUD functionalities.
+To practice creating an Express application with a PostgreSQL database and CRUD functionalities.

-## Features

-- Server side validation with express-validator

 ## Tools Used